How to Adopt a Child in South Carolina

 Adoption wait times vary depending on a number of variables.
 Wait times are most affected by an adoptive couple’s openness to a wide range of potential birth mothers, post-placement communication with birth family, and of course, the individual preferences that an expectant mother has when looking for prospective parents for her child.

-For 75 percent of people who adopt through American Adoptions, they’re placed with a child within 1 to 12 months after their adoption profile becomes active on our website.
+For 75 percent of people who adopt through American Adoptions, they’re placed with a child within an average of 12 months.

 Step 6: Finalize Your Adoption in South Carolina